aaronlmatch/aaronlmatch.github.io/_pages/about.md

 **Happenings**

+October 2025: Presented "Simple models of tropical ozone and its response to surface warming" at NCAR ACOM in Boulder, CO.
+Thanks to Bill Randel for hosting my visit.

 August 2025: Presented "Exploring coupling between convection and ozone" at the 11th Northeast Tropical Workshop hosted by the University at Albany.

 July 2025: Interviewed along with Andrew Williams on the Three Degrees podcast to discuss Climate Up Close, having recently completed our Nebraska tour (our seventh tour).
 [Podcast](https://threedegreespodcast.substack.com/p/three-degrees-meet-the-scientists)